CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-## Collaboration FAQ
+## Collaboration

 ??? question "**How can I get a letter of collaboration for my grant proposal that uses CyVerse?**"

-    *To request a letter of collaboration, email informaticians@cyverse.org with the following information:* - the CyVerse resources your project will use (e.g., storage, computing power, expertise for scaling, etc.) and indicate if any resulting datasets will be made publicly available in CyVerse - the name of the PI, proposal title, funding agency, and
+    To request a letter of collaboration, email <info@cyverse.org>
+    your request with the following information: - the CyVerse resources your project will use (e.g., storage, computing power, expertise for scaling, etc.) and indicate if any resulting datasets will be made publicly available in CyVerse - the name of the PI, proposal title, funding agency, and